 Floating shelves on a stairway wall require different thinking than standard room installations because of the angle and sight lines.
 These walnut-toned shelves follow the stairs’ diagonal line while creating a striking book display organized by spine color.

-r/CrowCreations arranged books in color-blocked sections—yellow and orange spines on one shelf, blue spines on another, dark spines elsewhere—that create visual rhythm as you move up or down the stairs.
-Small potted plants interspersed between book stacks add organic shapes that contrast with the rectangular book forms.
+Books arranged in color-blocked sections (yellow and orange spines on one shelf, blue spines on another, dark spines elsewhere) create visual rhythm as you move up or down the stairs.
+Small potted plants interspersed between book stacks add organic shapes that contrast with rectangular book forms.
 The color-coding serves both aesthetic and practical purposes, making it easier to locate specific books while creating a cohesive display.

-When installing shelves along a stairway, make sure they’re positioned high enough that you won’t hit your head while walking up or down.
-That might seem obvious, but it’s surprisingly easy to misjudge when you’re measuring from a different level.
-Test the placement before you drill any holes.
+Installing shelves along a stairway?
+Make sure you position them high enough that you won’t smack your head walking up or down.
+This seems obvious, but it’s surprisingly easy to misjudge when measuring from a different level.
+Test the placement before drilling any holes.
+Your forehead will thank you.

 Earth-Toned Gallery Shelves with Botanical Art